Combining Technical with Fundamental Analysis

 → Use money management to decide how much to buy

-The way I see it: ‘If fundamentals create the brains of the Market, technicals create a spirit and a soul’ and if you want to have a successful and balanced trading career you need to have both brains and a spirit.
+As I see it: “If fundamentals create the brain of the market, technicals create its spirit and soul.”
+For a successful and balanced trading career, you need both brain and spirit.

 Forex Forecasting Methods: Technical vs Fundamental Analysis